What makes electric cars better for the environment than conventional cars?

 Air pollution is a major global issue which is causing premature deaths and illnesses throughout the world.
 The majority of air pollution in developed countries is caused by traffic which is especially prominent in towns and cities due to the congestion.
 Air pollution associated with conventional vehicles includes Nitrogen oxides (NOx), Particulate Matter (PM10) and Carbon Monoxide (CO) which are emitted from exhausts due to the burning of fuel.
 Diesel emits four times the amount of NOx and 22 times the amount of PM10 that the average petrol vehicle.
 The example cars in this article are Euro 6 standard, the strictest standard for emissions and the quantities of NOx and PM10 emitted can be seen below.
 EVs do not produce any exhaust emissions unlike conventional vehicles and are clear winners in reducing urban air pollution.

-Your Electric Vehicle emissions will be covered by your home electricity use when you charge from your national Grid.
+Note: Your EV emissions will be covered by your electricity use when you charge from your National Electricity Grid.